phaseloop/3DLocksmith/README.md

 With tubular keys - print cooling becomes a problem.
 Key is small and even with fans blowing at 100%, each layer is not being cooled properly before another layer starts.
 This results in filament dripping, layers bending upwards and hitting the nozzle, etc. Solution to this problem is printing another, larger object next to the key so printer spends more time on each layer.
 One of such object is so called "cooling tower" which is just a hollow cylinder which uses small amount of filament.

 Cooling tower STL should be attached to most of tubular key designs in this repository.
+This design have thick walls on purpose - so the tower is sliced properly even when using `Horizontal Expansion` settings.

 ![Using cooling tower](docs/images/tubular-key-and-cooling-tower.JPG "Using cooling tower")